epiphenomena/arynmichelle.com/README.md

 <https://snd.click/SP0193>

-Of course.
-As a digital architect and brand storyteller, I see a website not as a page, but as a space—an environment where a story unfolds.
 For Aryn Michelle, we will not simply build a landing page; we will construct a *Digital Prelude*.
 The core concept is **"Sonic Architecture,"** where music is a tangible, explorable structure.
 The user's journey is one of discovery, moving through rooms of sound and story, guided by light and motion.

 The design is conceived mobile-first, ensuring the most intimate and tactile experience is flawless.
 Every transition is a beat, every scroll a measure.